datastax/cass-operator/docs/user/README.md

 ## The server image user

-If the server image runs as the "cassandra" user, then a PodSecurityContext for that user will be defined by cass-operator.
+If the server image runs as the "cassandra" or "dse" user, then a PodSecurityContext for that user will be defined by cass-operator.
 Otherwise the server image is assumed to be running as the "root" user and a PodSecurityContext is not defined.

-For serverType="dse", the server images run as the "cassandra" user.
+For serverType="dse", the server images run as the "dse" user.

 For serverType="cassandra", the cass-operator follows these steps in order to determine which user the docker image is run as: